In this comprehensive Misfits Market review, here’s what we’ll cover:

 Misfits Market has lower prices on organic produce and pantry items than a typical local grocery store.
 While the products may have slight imperfections in color or size, the quality of the produce is above average.
 The biggest drawback is the long transit times faced by consumers who are not located in an area served by their delivery trucks.

-- Potential for long transit times can impact product quality, especially with organic fruit and vegetable items.
+• Potential for long transit times can impact product quality.

 What Is Misfits Market?